 How to price your RI’s

-Amazon will automatically suggest a price for you to sell your RI’s and then decrease it automatically over time.
+Amazon will automatically suggest a price for AWS customers to sell their Amazon reserved instances and then decrease it automatically over time.
 This is to increase your likelihood of it being sold.
 There are loads of mathematical whitepapers that describe pricing RI’s on the EC2 RI Marketplace in much greater detail.
 Here’s one such mathematical whitepaper that describes using an equation to calculate the probability of selling an RI based on instance type, region, and price.

 Usage AI plug

 What about Usage AI?
 With the Usage AI plug, a platform that empowers companies to reduce their monthly cloud expenditure, you'll benefit from the following:

 You won't need to worry about figuring out when RI’s need to be sold

 You won't need to worry about pricing your RI’s